giorgiopogliani/twig-components/README.md

 ## Configuration

-This package should work anywhere where twig is available.
+This package should work anywhere where Twig is available.

 ```php
 /** @var \Twig\Environment $twig */